Acentroptera lacordairei

 Acentroptera lacordairei is a species of beetle of the family Chrysomelidae.
-It is found in Bolivia and Brazil (Espírtio Santo).
+It is found in Bolivia and Brazil (Espírito Santo).

 Description

 Adults reach a length of about 12–13 mm.
 They are yellowish, with reddish antennae.
 The pronotum has a long black spot and black lateral margins.
 The lateral margins of the elytra are black and there is a black band.

 Life history

 No host plant has been documented for this species.